 This Airstreamer’s fears are unfounded.
 To understand why, you need to understand that there are two types of lithium batteries:

-- Lithium iron phosphate batteries–often referred to as LiFePO4– are used in RVs
+- Lithium iron phosphate batteries–often referred to as LiFePO4– are used in RVs and some electric cars

 Although lithium ion batteries do carry a small risk of catching fire in some circumstances, don't worry–they aren't the ones used in your Airstream.